Annotated Blog Roll

 • Opinions Of A 21st Century Kashmiri Nomad — the Nomad really is a Kashmiri: “If you think that Islam is evil then that is your problem…” Well worth reading as a counter to media representations of Islam.
 Sometimes combative, but opposes all terrorism.

-• Pacific Highlander — Duncan Macleod is a Uniting Church minister in Queensland with a host of varied interests.
+• Pacific Highlander/Post-Kiwi — Duncan Macleod is a Uniting Church minister in Queensland with a host of varied interests.

 • Queer Penguin — left-leaning Sydney 20-something gay blogger and regular columnist in the Sydney gay press.